Nina Paulshus Sundlisæter

 - Specialist in rheumatology

-- Doctoral degree (PhD) at the Department of Clinical Medicine, University of Oslo
+- Doctorate (PhD) at the Department of Clinical Medicine, University of Oslo

 Position

-- Senior physician at the Department of Rheumatology, Outpatient Clinic and Research, Diakonhjemmet Hospital
+- Senior Consultant at the Department of Rheumatology, Outpatient Clinic and Research, Diakonhjemmet Hospital

 Field of interest